Kyle Isbel Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the second-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace the league.

-- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).
+- The Blue Jays' 3.72 team ERA ranks first across all league pitching staffs.

-- Kikuchi (9-5) is trying for his 10th victory when he takes the mound for the Blue Jays in his 28th start of the season.
-He's put together a 3.63 ERA in 143 2/3 innings pitched, with 152 strikeouts.
+- Berrios will try for his 10th victory when he gets the start for the Blue Jays, his 29th of the season.
+He is 9-10 with a 3.68 ERA and 153 strikeouts through 164 2/3 innings pitched.

-- In his most recent appearance on Sunday against the Colorado Rockies, the left-hander threw 4 2/3 innings, giving up two earned runs while surrendering six hits.
+- The right-hander's most recent appearance came on Monday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.